Hi there, I’m Judy.

 In addition to being a writer I’m a baker.
 I grew up in a family where women created delicious food in their kitchens, gathering the family on a fairly regular basis to celebrate, and often for no special reason.
 What I mean by that is, it didn’t have to be a particular holiday or event.

 This was how we lived, what we knew.
 We didn’t rush to eat dinner and run out the door or pick up our smart phones.
 We talked and laughed, passed the food, passed our comments, and passed around love.
-When I think back to that time now, my parents were creating memories, using the ritual of family dinner to bring their offspring close, and keep them closer.
+When I think back to that time now, my parents were teaching us how to create memories with food, using the ritual of family dinner to bring their offspring close, and keep them closer.

 Remembering those times now makes me feel warm, and blessed, a little sad because they are both no longer with us, but full of gratitude because they were.